sevenzig/scotia-performance/README.md

 - See `.dev/dependencies.md` for information on critical dependencies and their interactions
 - See `.dev/rules.txt` for Cursor AI guidance

+## TypeScript Configuration for Svelte 5

+This project uses Svelte 5 with TypeScript.
+Due to the evolving nature of Svelte 5's TypeScript integration, we've implemented custom configuration to handle HTML namespace errors.

+### Known Issues and Solutions

+- **HTML Namespace Errors**: The error `Cannot use namespace 'svelteHTML' as a value` is fixed through our ambient type declarations and configuration.
+- **Configuration**: We use bundler module resolution and custom ambient type declarations to resolve TypeScript issues.

+For more details, see our [Svelte 5 TypeScript Guidelines](src/docs/rules/svelte5-typescript.md).

 ## License

 Copyright © Scotia Performance.
 All rights reserved.